 The construction industry is one of the largest sectors in the world, employing a significant percentage of the population and showing steady documented growth.
 But as the COVID-19 pandemic brought closures, restrictions, and a disrupted workforce, the construction industry suffered great losses as well, demonstrating the slowest growth in the last decade.
 Due to these changes, new trends and tendencies have emerged in the sector, all aiming to improve safety and efficiency while lowering costs.
 Here are some of the most important ones to keep in mind in 2022:

 The construction sector was historically slow to adopt technological advancements, but that is steadily changing as the industry begins seeing significant losses in productivity and consequent harmed bottom lines.
 Workflow automation proved to be a great solution to this issue.
-It can help to speed up and improve common inefficient processes such as data entry and analysis, employee onboarding and payroll, and even project management procedures.
+It can help to speed up and improve common inefficient processes such as data entry and analysis, employee onboarding and payroll, and even project management procedures through online programs and estimating services.
 With workflow automation, projects can be safer, more accurate, and more cost-effective, increasing productivity and ensuring better client and team outcomes in the process.

 Automation doesn’t end with workflows and day-to-day operations; it’s implemented into the process of construction as well.
 Robotics, for instance, are starting to gain more traction in the industry.
 Due to their mobility and adaptability, collaborative robots are now being used to streamline repetitive manual tasks previously done by human employees such as brick-laying.
 Robots deliver higher accuracy and efficiency, they help to ensure projects are completed under budget and on time, and they enable construction workers to focus on more important aspects of the business.
 The productivity and cost-efficiency they provide will likely make them even more popular in the future.